 c) Reporting any Transfer of Title or Ownership whether internal or external.

-a) Implementing appropriate procedures to ensure that equipment and prope1ty are protected from loss or damage,
+a) Implementing appropriate procedures to ensure that equipment and property are protected from loss or damage,

 b) Reporting as soon as possible to the Rice University Police Department ("RUPD") or, if away from campus, the local law enforcement agency when equipment or property is stolen or made unusable by an unlawful act, and

-c) Providing a copy of the report filed with RUPD or the local law enforcement agency to the Office of Propetty Accounting.
+c) Providing a copy of the report filed with RUPD or the local law enforcement agency to the Office of Property Accounting.

-a) Ensuring property and equipment no longer required in the depattment is disposed according to current University protocols and procedures, including being made available to other University departments, as appropriate,
+a) Ensuring property and equipment no longer required in the department is disposed according to current University protocols and procedures, including being made available to other University departments, as appropriate,

-b) Ensuring pro petty and equipment is disposed in accordance with data security policies and procedures,
+b) Ensuring property and equipment is disposed in accordance with data security policies and procedures,

-c) Taking all reasonable measures to ensure prope1ty and equipment is disposed in an environmentally appropriate manner, and
+c) Taking all reasonable measures to ensure property and equipment is disposed in an environmentally appropriate manner, and

-d) Reporting ultimate disposition of all disposed equipment to the Office of Propetty Accounting.
+d) Reporting ultimate disposition of all disposed equipment to the Office of Property Accounting.

-A. Policy 103: Policies Related to Depattment Chairs
+A. Policy 103: Policies Related to Department Chairs